Gardner-BinfLab/Avoidance/README.md

 # Avoidance paper supplementary files.

-The data directory contains all supplementary tables (Tables S1-S5).
+The file directory contains all supplementary tables (Tables S1-S5).
-The plots directory contains high quality PDF plot files (Figures 1-4 and all the Supplementary Figures).
+The plots directory contains the high quality PDF plot files (Figures 1-4 and all the Supplementary Figures).
 The scripts directory contains Python and R scripts.
+The data directory contains the R data files of the plots.